 Custodial vs. Non-Custodial: What's the Difference?

 A custodial service holds your bitcoin on your behalf, like a bank holding your money.
-A non-custodial setup means you hold your own keys and are solely responsible for them.
-"Not your keys, not your coins."
+A non-custodial setup means you hold your own keys, and you're solely responsible for them.
+The Bitcoin community has a short version: "Not your keys, not your coins."

 Why It Matters